 Whenever bowling, anatomists think about the paracolic gutter.

-The same peritoneal fusion (Fig. 6-26) happens in the duodenum and descending colon.
+The same peritoneal fusion (Fig. 6-26) happens in the duodenum (Fig. 6-39) and descending colon.
 As a result, the duodenum, ascending colon, and descending colon become retroperitoneal organs absent of any mesentery (Fig. 6-14).
 If a student were to spread the fusion fascia in cadaver, these retroperitoneal organs will artificially become intraperitoneal organs.

 The boundaries between the descending colon, sigmoid colon, and rectum are clear based on their definitions.
 The descending colon is an abdominal, retroperitoneal organ; the sigmoid colon is a pelvic, intraperitoneal organ; and the rectum is a pelvic, retroperitoneal organ (Fig. 7-10).
 The border between the abdominal and pelvic organs is the pelvic inlet (Figs. 7-1,34).

-The last story on the peritoneum is the region around the umbilicus.
+The last story on the peritoneum is the region below the umbilicus.
 If the anterior parietal peritoneum is viewed from the peritoneal cavity, three kinds of folds of peritoneum come into sight.

 The median umbilical fold includes the median umbilical ligament extending from the urinary bladder to the umbilicus.

 To understand the median umbilical ligament, comprehension of the embryology is crucial.
 The cloacal membrane between the hindgut and proctodeum has been introduced (Fig. 6-16).
 The cloacal membrane is divided into anal and urogenital membranes, by the grown tissue from the connecting stalk.
 Concurrently, the hindgut develops not only into a part of the digestive tract (proximal anal canal, etc.) but also into a part of the urinary tract (proximal urethra, urinary bladder).
-The anal membrane ruptures to remain as anal valves (Fig. 7-39); the urogenital membrane also ruptures to allow the urine passage (Fig. 7-25,33).
+The anal membrane ruptures to remain as anal valves (Fig. 7-39); the urogenital membrane also ruptures to allow urine passage (Fig. 7-25,33).

 Allantois between the urinary bladder and the umbilicus is obliterated to become the median umbilical ligament.
 This is why the median umbilical ligament connects the urinary bladder and the umbilicus (Fig. 6-28).